-As the best overall brush for long-haired cats, the Frisco Cat Pin and Bristle Brush will take care of tangles while also removing shedding hair.
+As the best overall brush for long-haired cats, the Hepper Cat Brush will take care of tangles while also removing shedding hair.
 It’s all that you need!

 As a cheaper option, the Le Salon Essentials Bristle Cat Brush will make a good start to your grooming kit.
 This bristle brush is great value for money and will keep your cat’s coat shiny and soft.